trdunsworth/DECCreport3/report_wk36.docx.md

 :::

-The number of mental health related calls appears to spike on the weekends with Sunday being the busiest.
-Friday and Saturday are trailing by only 1 call each.
-If this trend repeats over the course of several weeks, this could be useful insight that could be shared with DCHS and APD to ensure that we have resources properly staffed to address the community's needs.
+This week, there was a consistent number of mental health related calls throughout the week, with Tuesday having the most calls in a day at 4.

 ::: {.cell}